zsol/pytorch/docs/source/quantization.rst

 Operator Support
 ^^^^^^^^^^^^^^^^^^^^

-Operator coverage varies between dynamic and static quantization and is captured in the table below.
-Note that for FX Graph Mode Quantization, the corresponding functionals are also supported.
+Operator coverage varies between dynamic and static quantization and is captured in the table below for FX Graph Mode Quantization (which also supports the corresponding functionals).

 +---------------------------+-------------------+--------------------+
 |                           |Static             | Dynamic            |